-Method of delivery: Full-time and part-time Assessment modes: Assessment methods and -weights will be made available in the study guides

-Title: Economic Analysis
+Full-time and part-time Method of delivery: Assessment modes: Assessment methods and -weights will be made available in the study guides Module code: ECON321 Semester 2 NQF level: 7 Title: Economic Analysis

-- demonstrate well-rounded and systematic knowledge of classical linear regression models and specification testing of regression results; - demonstrate as individual and/or part of a group, the practical skills to estimate and test a regression model with Eviews software, undertake specification testing, including testing for stationarity, structural breaks, multicollinearity, heteroscedasticity and autocorrelation, and to formulate solutions for practical problems in the field of Economic analyses; - demonstrate the competence to identify a research question in the fields of Economics, Risk management or International trade, retrieve relevant information, apply basic statistics and econometric methods to analyse and interpret the research results, and then communicate the findings in an ethically-sound oral presentation using the appropriate IT as well as in a mini-dissertation of 20 pages.
+- demonstrate well-rounded and systematic knowledge of classical linear regression models and specification testing of regression results; - demonstrate as individual and/or part of a group, the practical skills to estimate and test a regression model with Eviews software, undertake specification testing, including testing for stationarity, structural breaks, multicollinearity, heteroscedasticity and autocorrelation, and to formulate solutions for practical problems in the field of Economic analyses: - demonstrate the competence to identify a research question in the fields of Economics.
+Risk management or International trade, retrieve relevant information, apply basic statistics and econometric methods to analyse and interpret the research results, and then communicate the findings in an ethically-sound oral presentation using the appropriate IT as well as in a mini-dissertation of 20 pages.